Efficientlyy/AI-Trading-Agent/docs/dashboard_testing_guide.md

 The testing architecture is designed to verify the functionality of all key dashboard components through different types of tests:

-1. **Unit Tests**: Test individual components and functions in isolation
+1. **DataService and Theme System Tests**: Tests for data retrieval, caching, and theme management
-2. **Integration Tests**: Test interactions between components
+2. **WebSocket Tests**: Tests for real-time data updates
-3. **Frontend Tests**: Test JavaScript functionality and UI components
+3. **Flask Routes and Authentication Tests**: Tests for API endpoints and user authorization
-4. **API Tests**: Test backend API endpoints
+4. **UI Component Tests**: Tests for UI elements like notifications, guided tour, and tooltips
-5. **Authentication Tests**: Test user authentication and authorization
+5. **Performance Optimization Tests**: Tests for lazy loading, chunked rendering, and other performance features
-6. **WebSocket Tests**: Test real-time data transmission
+6. **Data Export Tests**: Tests for exporting data in various formats

 ## Test Files

 The following test files have been implemented:

-- `test_modern_dashboard.py`: Tests for core dashboard components and the DataService class
+- `test_modern_dashboard.py`: Tests for the DataService class and theme system
 - `test_websocket.py`: Tests for WebSocket functionality and data emissions
 - `test_flask_routes.py`: Tests for Flask routes and authentication
-- `test_frontend_utils.py`: Tests for frontend JavaScript utilities
+- `test_frontend_utils.py`: Tests for UI components and performance optimizations
-- `test_notifications_export.py`: Tests for notifications system and data export functionality
+- `test_notifications_export.py`: Tests for notification system and data export functionality

 ## Running Tests